Life After a Lung Transplant

 Caring for Your CF

-Although you will not have cystic fibrosis in your lungs after the transplant, you will have CF everywhere else.
-You will need to continue receiving treatment to manage your CF in your other organs.
+Although cystic fibrosis will no longer affect your lungs, you still have cystic fibrosis after transplant.
+You will need to continue to manage other aspects of cystic fibrosis that may affect you such as sinus disease, gastrointestinal issues, and diabetes.
 Of course, if anything comes up between visits, contact your CF care team immediately.

 Readmissions

 It is not uncommon to be readmitted to the hospital after a transplant.
-You should expect this to happen at least once.
 It can happen for many reasons, and it does not necessarily mean that your transplant was unsuccessful or that you did something wrong.
-Keep in mind that the doctors don't want you to have to stay in the hospital any more than you do.
-They will require that you stay there only if it is in your best interest.

 Follow-Up Visits

-You will have to return to the transplant center frequently — possibly every day — for follow-up and therapy appointments immediately after you are discharged from the hospital.
+You will have to return to the transplant center frequently for follow-up and therapy appointments immediately after you are discharged from the hospital.
 These visits may include:

 • Pulmonary rehabilitation.